What is an Ankle Fracture?

 Each ankle fracture needs specific rehabilitation based on its injury type and fracture stability.

-Unstable fractures will almost always require surgical stabilisation followed by physiotherapy to restore your range of motion, strength, proprioception, balance and function.
+Unstable fractures will almost always require surgical stabilisation.
+Post-surgery you will undertake intensive physiotherapy to restore your range of motion, strength, proprioception, balance and function.
 The most common procedure is an Open Reduction with Internal Fixation (ORIF).
-Essentially, your ankle surgeon with use metal pates and screws to stabilise your ankle to allow the bones to heal.
+Your ankle surgeon uses metal plates and screws to stabilise your ankle to allow the bones to heal.

 Stable fractures may be treated with a protective and supportive splint and monitored for appropriate fracture healing.
 If they show signs of instability, then your surgeon may consider operative stabilisation.

-The anatomic reduction (restoring your bone alignment as close to pre-fracture as possible) is necessary to restore the normal anatomy of this important weight-bearing joint.
+The anatomic reduction (restoring your bone alignment as close to pre-fracture as possible) is necessary to fix this essential weight-bearing joint’s normal anatomy.
 Poor post-fracture alignment can have significant implications for the development of tibiotalar joint arthritis and reduced function.

-It is important that you are compliant with your doctor’s prescribed instructions because frequently patients are placed in a removable cast boot.
+You must be compliant with your doctor’s prescribed instructions because frequently, patients are in a removable cast boot.

-Based on that, it is very important to only perform the exercises prescribed by your orthopaedic surgeon or physiotherapist.
+It is crucial only to perform the exercises prescribed by your Orthopaedic Surgeon or Physiotherapist.
 You should also wear your walking boot/cast and only apply as much weight-bearing as advised by your physiotherapist or surgeon.

-Do your exercises on a frequent basis throughout the day.
+Do your exercises frequently throughout the day.
 Multiple sessions of short duration are generally better than longer sessions done only once or twice.

 Can You Still Walk on a Fractured Ankle?

 It is best to avoid walking on any fracture limb until your fracture is assessed for stability.
-Until you seek medical opinion, crutches and non-weight-bearing (NWB) status is recommended.
+Until you seek a medical opinion, crutches and non-weight-bearing (NWB) status are recommended.

 How Long Does it Take to Heal a Fractured Ankle?

-Everyone is different, but those who follow their doctor and physiotherapist instruction normally recover quicker!
+Everyone is different, but those who follow their doctor and physiotherapist instruction usually recover quicker!

-All fractures normally take a minimum of 6-weeks for the bone to remould and become stable.
-Lower limb fractures that require full weight-bearing have extra load requirements, so 12-weeks is normally the minimum that an ankle fracture could be considered stable enough to jog for example.
-But, everyone’s fracture is different and you really MUST follow your ankle surgeon specific advice.
+All fractures typically take a minimum of 6-weeks for the bone to remould and become stable.
+Lower limb fractures that require full weight-bearing have additional load requirements, so 12-weeks usually is the minimum that an ankle fracture could be considered stable enough to jog, for example.
+But, everyone’s fracture is different, and you really MUST follow your ankle surgeon specific advice.

 The following are general guidelines that are subject to surgeon modification.
-Everyone is different so please only follow the guideline specifically recommended by your surgeon.
+Everyone is different so please only follow the approach recommended explicitly by your surgeon.

-- You can normally remove your boot and begin to move your ankle up and down immediately after surgery to prevent ankle stiffness.
+- You can typically remove your boot and begin to move your ankle up and down immediately after surgery to prevent ankle stiffness.

-- A compression stocking should be worn to control swelling along with ice and elevation above your heart.
-Eg Lie down with your foot and leg elevated.
+- You should wear a compression stocking to control swelling along with ice and elevation above your heart.
+E.g. Lie down with your foot and leg elevated.

 - Physiotherapy usually starts at 2-3 weeks post-op.
-Your physiotherapist will then guide and progress you through your various rehabilitation phases to safely restore your joint range of motion, muscle flexibility, strength, proprioception, balance, endurance, power, day to day function (walking, stairs work etc), and then finally your resumption of impact and multi-directional sports or activites.
+Your physiotherapist will then guide and progress you through your various rehabilitation phases to safely restore your joint range of motion, muscle flexibility, strength, proprioception, balance, endurance, power, day to day function (walking, stairs work etc.), and then finally, your resumption of impact and multi-directional sports or activities.